Can Vinegar Kill Ants?

 Generally, the smell of vinegar affects the behavior of ants.
 The reason behind this is that when these insects walk around, they leave pheromones behind.
 These are ants’ communication channels to connect with other ants.

 Vinegar can block the pheromones through its overpowering smell.
-Since ants hate the smell of vinegar, they will then fail to trace the trails, get panicky, and back off.
+Since ants hate the smell of vinegar, they will fail to trace the trails, get panicky, and back off.

 Does Vinegar Destroy Ant Trails?